 Loretta’s Greatbow is best used when you want to get the drop on a faraway enemy.
 Simply cast it and charge it up to get a huge chunk of damage before the fight even begins!

-Best Skills for Battle Mage Builds in Elden Ring
+Best Skills for Battle Mage Builds

 For the Arcane Battle Mage builds, we are using the Bloodhound’s Step: Ash of War, and the reason we are using it is that it gives us insane mobility, just like the Clayman’s Blood Harpoon.
 You are invincible for a longer period of time when you dodge, and you are so insanely quick that you can do laps around the target before it even realizes what’s happening.